2023 Best Value Allied Health Services Bachelor's Degree Schools in the Far Western US Region

 Best Far Western US Region Schools for Affordable Quality for a Bachelor's in Allied Health Services

 Our analysis found Spokane Community College to be the best value school for allied health & medical assisting services students who want to pursue a bachelor’s degree in the Far Western US Region .
-Located in the midsize city of Spokane, Spokane Community College is a public college with a medium-sized student population.
+Located in the medium-sized city of Spokane, Spokane Community College is a public college with a moderately-sized student population.

 A rank of #2 on this year’s list means Highline College is a great value for allied health & medical assisting services students working on their bachelor’s degree.
 Highline is a small public school located in the suburb of Des Moines.